-In this edition of In The Circle, we breakdown all of the ramifications of...
+In this edition of In The Circle, We preview the upcoming 2021 College Softball...

-In this edition of In The Circle, Eric Lopez talks with Concordia Irvine’s Head...
+In this edition of In The Circle, Eric Lopez talks with Florida Gators Head...

-In this episode of In The Circle, Eric Lopez talks with Amanda Scarborough, Jen...
+On this super packed edition of In The Circle, Eric Lopez talks with UCLA’s...